-The 109-year-old media company British Pathé has scoured its archive for its best content related to Ireland and has made three vintage nuggets available on its streaming service, British Pathé TV.
+The 109-year-old media company British Pathé scoured its archive for its best content related to Ireland and has made three vintage nuggets available on its streaming service, British Pathé TV, back in 2019.

 The three Irish programs are: